 Mastering the Six-Generation Family Tree Chart.
 To get things rolling, you need to understand the different parts of the chart and how they all come together as a research tool.
 Make sure you have a print out of the chart in front of you.

 First off, you'll need to understand the numbers for each entry.
-These are the numbers next to the lines on the chart (see Figure 1 below).
+These are the numbers next to the lines on the chart.